-Booking a ticket around the world can be done directly on Oneworld’s website without the need for someone to contact you with a quote.
+Booking a ticket around the world can be done directly on Oneworld’s website without needing someone to contact you with a quote.

-The system is smart and user-friendly and will identify routes that require different dates or destinations; saving you the trouble of experimenting.
-For each leg, you will be shown the three shortest flight options to choose from, with the option to see more if you’d like to.
+The smart and user-friendly system will identify routes requiring different dates or destinations, saving you the trouble of experimenting.
+For each leg, you will be shown the three shortest flight options, with the option to see more if you’d like to.

-Don’t forget to add the loyalty number of your preferred member airline because, as usual, you will be earning a ton of frequent flyer miles as you hop around the world.
+Don’t forget to add the loyalty number of your preferred member airline because, as usual, you will earn frequent flyer miles as you hop around the world.